GRAPHIC: Murder suspect in Nebraska cuts his throat during trial

 According to a KOLN reporter at the courthouse, Trail shouted, “Bailey is innocent and I curse you all.”

-Trail went unconscious and it was a very bloody scene.
+Trail was unconscious when he was loaded on a stretcher and put into an ambulance.
+It is unclear what Trail used to cut himself but it was a very bloody scene.

+Now, he will remain in handcuffs for the remainder of the trial.

 The remains of Loofe were found in garbage bags in rural Clay County, Nebraska in December 2017.
-Loofe, who lived in Lincoln, Nebraska, had been missing for 19 days.
-She went missing after going on a Tinder date in Wilber with Bailey Boswell.
+Loofe, who lived in Lincoln, Nebraska, had been missing for 19 days after going on a Tinder date in Wilber with Bailey Boswell.

 Trail told a KOLN reporter in February 2018 that he killed Loofe.
 Trail and Boswell were charged with murder in June 2018.
 Boswell’s trial is scheduled to begin in October.